 (HR do checks on new staff appointments (once).
 Fundamentally, no new checks are undertaken unless an employee's circumstance(s) change, as every employee has a duty to declare any changes in their circumstances that may affect their DBS status.)
 Need to check what Road Safety Education are doing in relation to volunteers (can Self-Assessment forms be used)?
 OFI Need to check volunteers in Road Safety Education, & Bereavement, and whether some staff in Highways & Planning require DBS vets as part of their roles - if they are going into people's houses.
 3.6 Clear reporting structures are in place for concerns about children and vulnerable adults, including arrangements for escalation (urgent safeguarding issues / Directorate notifications / board notifications): These need to be briefed in all team meetings to ensure staff know who to report issues to so that there is more consistency and awareness on the process including who to report issues to.
 3.7 Where a safeguarding concern is identified that requires a multi-agency response to resolve, is your service area is aware of how to identify the issue and how to resolve or escalate to the Community Safety Partnership or Regional Safeguarding Board: The majority of staff have undertaken the training (Need to check training stats), but not all staff will know who the service area lead Safeguarding officer is and this needs to be briefed in all team meetings to ensure staff awareness is approved and where to get advice from and then where to report any issues etc. 3.8 There are systems in place which allow children and / or vulnerable adults to know where to get help i.e. Trusted Adult, advocacy etc: These need to be briefed whenever children or vulnerable adults are on site - as part of relevant inductions.
-3.11 Staff, volunteers and the public can easily and appropriately access your directorate policies in relation to safeguarding: Further work required for better consistency across PTE 3.12 Policies and procedures include reference to the importance of listening to children and / or vulnerable adults and responding appropriately: Further work required for better consistency across PTE 3.13 Safeguarding policies and procedures in your Directorate are discussed annually as part of the annual development of the Directorate Delivery Plan process to ensure all polices are in line with current legislation and guidance: Further work required for better consistency across PTE 3.14 Staff understand when to share information in a legal and ethical manner if they have concerns that a child and / or vulnerable adult is at risk of Harm or neglect: This needs to be briefed in all team meetings for consistency - ensuring all staff know where and who to report issues etc. 3.15 In the event of visitors, volunteers, external contractors, high profile visitors and fund-raising activities on your Directorate's premises, there are arrangements in place to ensure that children and / or vulnerable adults are safeguarded and their welfare promoted:
+3.11 Staff, volunteers and the public can easily and appropriately access your directorate policies in relation to safeguarding: Further work required for better consistency across PTE 3.12 3.13 3.14 3.15